 Billings, MT 59101

-- Purchase an Eva Project shirt at the Frontier Cancer Center
+- Purchase an Eva Project shirt at Shipton's Big R

-In October you will be able to purchase Tough Enough to Wear Pink apparel at the Nile Rodeo, St. Vincent Healthcare Guest Services, St. Vincent Frontier Cancer Center, Yellowstone Breast Center and all three Shipton's Big R locations.
+In October you will be able to purchase Tough Enough to Wear Pink apparel at the Nile Rodeo and all three Shipton's Big R locations. **Due to the current COVID-19 pandemic, we will not be selling shirts in 2020.